Exploring new proton treatment approaches using microscopy

 No scientific background or prior experience is needed to take part in this opportunity.

-If you are interested in taking part in this document review please email the Research Team (research@pancreaticcancer.org.uk) quoting the involvement reference ‘Ashams document review’
+This involves reading their document and answering some questions on it.
+This is completed anonymously and electronically.
+If you are interested in taking part please email the Research Team (research@pancreaticcancer.org.uk) quoting the involvement reference ‘Nobis document review’